rezacsedu/2Stage-Big-Data-Analytics-SparkML-LSTM/README.md

 # Classification Cardiac Arrhythmia
 Classification of the Cardiac Arrhythmia using Spark ML in Scala and LSTM network in Java.
+This is the code for our paper titled "A Two-stage Big Data Analytics Framework with Real World Application using Spark ML and LSTM Networks" submitted to "Symmetry — Open Access Journal" (see http://www.mdpi.com/journal/symmetry).
 For the LSTM, DeepLearning4j has been used.

 # How to use the repository
 ## For Spark ML: